 B.A./B.S.
 Dual-Degree Engineering Program

 In the dual-degree engineering program, students earn both a B.A. from Bethel University and an engineering degree from an accredited school of engineering.
-This combination of degrees has proven to be powerfully attractive to prospective employers who seek well-trained engineers with the communication and leadership skills inherent in a bachelor of arts degree.
-Students benefit from small introductory class sizes and the Christian emphasis at Bethel, while obtaining their engineering degree from a widely respected and recognized school of engineering that offers the engineering field of their choice.
+This combination of degrees has proven to be powerfully attractive to prospective employers who seek well-trained engineers with the communication and leadership skills inherent in a B.A. degree.
+Students benefit from small introductory class sizes and the Christian emphasis at Bethel while obtaining their engineering degree from any widely respected and recognized school of engineering that offers the engineering field of their choice.

 Arrangements to complete the Dual-degree Engineering Program can be made with almost any school of engineering on an individual basis, enabling students to go to the school of their choice.
 A strong working relationship has existed for decades between Bethel University and the University of Minnesota (College of Science and Engineering) in Minneapolis, making it a popular choice for our students.
 Graduation requirements can normally be met in five years or less of full-time study.
 The program is typically arranged as three years at Bethel University and two years at the cooperating university, although students may elect to spend more time at either or both institutions.

 - All General Education requirements as prescribed in this catalog must be met, except the writing and speaking proficiency courses within the major.

 - Transfer requirements for the cooperating school of engineering must be met.

 - All requirements for an engineering degree at a school of engineering must be completed.
 The bachelor of arts degree in engineering from Bethel University is not awarded until requirements for degrees from both universities have been met.

-In addition to the engineering courses listed here, many additional courses listed in the physics section of this catalog are approved engineering courses by various schools of engineering.
+Many of Bethel's physics and engineering courses are pre-approved engineering courses by various other schools of engineering.
 A complete listing of such courses approved by the University of Minnesota is available from the Department of Physics and Engineering.